rust-lang/cargo/src/doc/src/reference/specifying-dependencies.md

 **Caret requirement** Example: `^1.2.3`

-Specifying with the carret is exactly equivalent to specifying without the caret (as `1.2.3`).
-In other words, the carret requiement is the default.
+Specifying with the caret is exactly equivalent to specifying without the caret (as `1.2.3`).
+In other words, the caret requiement is the default.

 For a caret requirement, an update is allowed if the new version does not modify the left-most non-zero integer in the